kainino0x/gpuweb/design/BufferOperations.md

 In the following a buffer's state is a shorthand for the buffer's state machine.
 Buffers created with `GPUDevice.createBuffer` start in the unmapped state.
-Buffers created with `GPUDevice.createBufferMapped` or `GPUDevice.createBufferMappedAsync` start in the mapped state.
+Buffers created with `GPUDevice.createUploadBuffer` or `GPUDevice.createBufferMappedAsync` start in the mapped state.

 State transitions are the following: